HeteroChromia420/OBQSS/README.md

   Meta/Windows Key: Opens the Start Menu
 ```

 You can edit `/home/youruser/.config/openbox/rc.xml` to add/delete shortcuts.
+You can head to http://openbox.org/wiki/Help:Bindings if you require further documentation on how editing keyboard shortcuts work.